 The FX are killer in Serum.
 They have quite possibly the cleanest sounding compressor I have ever heard from any plugin and the “downsample” setting on the distortion unit is SWEET!
 Adjust the mix and the drive to your liking.
 Too much of this effect can ruin the sub of the bass and make it sound cheesy, so be careful.

-I brought up some nuance sounds in Rounds, filtered them and spread the stereo image wide.
+I brought up some nuance sounds in Rounds, filtered them and spread the stereo image-wide.

 Added some simple sines designed in FM8, hard-panned left and right with a little bit of the default vibrato controlled by the mod wheel.

 The return delay in this song is quite important.
 It is proper to bring the wetness parameter all the way up when it is being implemented in parallel, otherwise, you have two dry tracks, which makes achieving balance tricky.
-With dry/wet controls, serial delay is useful but does not allow you to process JUST the wet signal further.
+With dry/wet controls, the serial delay is useful but does not allow you to process JUST the wet signal further.
 Check out my blog, Return Delay Magic, for a more detailed explanation.
-In this song I have sent basically all of the high end to the delay by some amount, and the delay time is synced to 1/2 note.
+In this song, I have sent basically all of the high-end to the delay by some amount, and the delay time is synced to 1/2 note.
 There is not much feedback since the delay time is relatively long.
 Consider putting a volume envelope or LFO tool or Kickstart on the return to get it out of the way of the low end.

 ~ High End

 I did not do much on the Master track.
 I just dropped the maximizer unit in Ozone 6 on it to increase the overall level by about 5 dB.
 That’s right… I sacrificed some dynamics on the master.
-You can probably do it too, just make sure your not losing your sub or truncating the percussive sounds.
+You can probably do it too, just make sure you’re not losing your sub or truncating the percussive sounds.

 - Try Freezing the return track to a new audio track.
 This way you have captured the affected signal and can edit or process it further in the sequencer.